stevekinney/stevekinney.net/src/courses/figma/auto-layout.md

 There are also some advanced settings hiding out in the little menu along the right-side of the control panel.

 ![](../../assets/figma-auto-layout-advanced-options.png)

-## Limitations

-Auto layout does have some limitations:

-- You can't add Layout Grids to a frame with auto layout applied.
-- You can't apply Constraints to a frame using auto layout.
-- You can't use Smart Selection on anything in a frame using auto layout.

 ## Setting Up Auto Layout